5 Best Boots For Light Hiking in 2024

 What makes it the best?

-We’ve worn and scrutinized light hiking boots in the lab and found the Merrell Moab Speed Mid GTX to be the ultimate lightweight boot.
+We’ve worn and scrutinised light hiking boots in the lab and found the Merrell Moab Speed Mid GTX to be the ultimate lightweight boot.
 It does the greatest job of keeping our feet free from stress and fatigue with its airy build, protective nature, cushioned midsole, and bouncy ride.

 This boot only weighed 11.7 oz (332g), which is 34.1% lighter than other boots we tested.
 It’s actually closer to the feel of a trail shoe.
 But apart from its extreme lightness, what's impressive is its luxurious and responsive cushioning.
 Our durometer confirms its plush feel, emerging 26.2% softer than average.
 The perfect combination of lightness and energy return had us sustaining quicker paces with less effort.